AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 - Hit Points per Level: 8 + your Constitution modifier + your Willpower modifier per druid level

 ### Proficiencies

-- Weapons: 1 martial weapon style of your choice
+* 2 levels of a weapon style of your choice
-- Armor: Next tier of armor
-- Tools: None
-- Saving Throws: None
-- Skills: 1 level of Stealth
+* 1 level of Stealth

-### Equipment

-- 2 common 1st-level, auramancy spell scrolls of your choice (already learned as a part of you getting the class)
-- 1 martial weapon of your choice
-- Leather Armor
-- A druidic bauble
 - - -

 ## Class Features